jussik/TESPathfinder/README.md

 ## Todo

 1. Better search, datalist isn't cutting it
-1. Collapsible sections for search, options and navigation instructions
 1. Ability to save options in localStorage
 1. Snazzy UX!
 1. Buzzwords!